Dr. Gina Poe

 After serving as faculty at Washington State University and the University of Michigan, Gina has since returned to UCLA, where she runs her lab in the Department of Integrative Biology and Physiology and is also the Director of Diversity in Outreach and Education.
 Today, Gina’s lab continues to study memory and sleep in healthy as well as disordered states, such as PTSD.
 PTSD patients experience abnormally high levels of norepinephrine during REM sleep, and Gina hypothesizes that elevated norepinephrine signaling might be a cause of PTSD because of how it affects plasticity in the hippocampus.
 Her lab is trying to better understand these processes and whether drugs that block norepinephrine could be used as effective treatments for PTSD.

 While Gina has had a very successful career, her journey was not without its challenges.
-For instance, Gina experienced explicit stereotype threat and racism in graduate school when a classmate informed her that one of the professors leading her qualifying exams didn’t think that a black woman could be successful in the field.
+For instance, Gina experienced explicit stereotype threat and racism in graduate school when a classmate informed her that one of the professors leading her qualifying exams didn’t think that a Black woman could be successful in the field.
 Determined to prove that professor wrong, she studied diligently, reading every paper on the list for the exams.
 But when exam day arrived, that professor’s exam question pertained to materials on the optional reading list...the only materials Gina had not read.
 In that moment, the weight of that professor’s bigoted views, the pressure to prove him wrong and the fear of failing to do so were overwhelming, and Gina shut down.
 For half an hour, Gina wrote nothing while the other student taking the exam scribbled furiously, until he advised her, “just write about what you do know”.
 Gina collected herself and, with newfound inspiration, put her pen to the paper and didn’t stop until her time was up.
 While the exam question required some information she didn’t know, the immense pressure of the situation had clouded her view of everything she did know.
 Gina passed her exam, and that professor even noted that while she hadn’t exactly answered the question, she clearly knew a great deal and was therefore qualified to continue to pursue her PhD.

 Having achieved her own success, Gina is now involved in many efforts to support and facilitate the success of more underrepresented minority students in the field of neuroscience.
 In addition to directing outreach and education programs at UCLA, Gina co-directs the Society for Neuroscience’s Neuroscience Scholars Program (NSP), which provides financial and mentoring support for minority students pursuing careers in neuroscience.
 She also organizes and teaches the SPINES course at Woods Hole every summer to provide technical and professional development training for students underrepresented in the sciences.
 Being outspoken with questions and ideas has served her well in her scientific career, and now she is using her voice to lift up others’ careers as well.
 Ultimately, through both her science and her advocacy, Gina has already left - and will continue to leave - a lasting impact on the field of neuroscience.